 New Melones Hiking & Mountain Biking Trails & Wildlife Viewing

 As the snow piles up in the high country, winter rains turn the hills around our foothill lakes to a bright green.
 This is a great time to get out and enjoy the beauty of the foothill oak woodlands, particularly around New Melones, a premier destination for wildlife viewing.

-There are miles of trails for exploring by foot or mountain bike around New Melones Reservior (New Melones trail map page).
+There are miles of trails for exploring by foot or mountain bike around New Melones Reservior ( Link here for tips on planning your visit and multiple trail maps).
 These clearly marked trails are most readily accessed via Glory Hole and Tuttletown Recreation areas off of Highway 49.
 For those who aim to do mountain biking, be sure to wait until the trails are dry to avoid rutting and erosion.

 Wildlife viewing is one of the reasons why New Melones is a good low-elevation choice in the winter.
 With few people on the trails, wildlife can be readily seen.
 Birds that have migrated down in elevation from the high mountains or from areas in the north can be seen in the oak woodlands and chaparral thickets along the trails.
 Eagles, ospreys, and lots of waterfowl can be viewed along the reservoir shore or in the inlets.

-To view a trail map of the Table Mountain trail, click here.
+To view a trail map of the Table Mountain trail and other local recreation trail maps on Bureau of Reclamation land, click here.

 Red Hills Area of Critical Environmental Concern